brooth/jeta-site/mysite/home/markdown/inject.md

 ### Scopes

 You can define as many scopes as it's needed.
 However, at lease one `Scope` must be created in order to inject module's meta entities.
 Well, it's important to understand that no one entity can't be provided outside a scope.
 In the other hand, one entity can belong to many scopes.
-In fact, you need to set a scope for a created meta entity:
+Actually, you must set a scope for a creating meta entity:

     :::java
     @MetaEntity(scope = MyScope.class)
     class Producer {
     }

 but it's allowed to define a default scope.
 In this case, you can leave `scope` argument empty.
-To set a scope as default, you need to config your `jeta.properties`:
+To set a scope as default, it's needed to config your `jeta.properties`:

     :::properties
     inject.scope.default = com.extample.MyScope

-Go to [configuration guide](/guide/config) if you are have any questions about `jeta.properties`.
+Go to [configuration guide](/guide/config) if you have any questions about `jeta.properties`.

 Let's create a scope and go through the details.